 Queensland parents who set their kids up with good sleep habits before the school year begins could be playing an important role in the fight against childhood obesity and weight problems.

-One in four Queensland children are overweight or obese and Health and Wellbeing Queensland Chief Executive, Associate Professor Robyn Littlewood said sleep was an important but often overlooked factor.
+One in four Queensland children are overweight or obese and Health and Wellbeing Queensland Chief Executive, Dr Robyn Littlewood said sleep was an important but often overlooked factor.

 “Because their days tend to be more unstructured over the long holiday break, children may be more likely to stay up later, get less daily exercise and spend more time in front of screens.
-Unfortunately, there is a real correlation between these behaviours and weight gain,” Associate Professor Littlewood said.
+Unfortunately, there is a real correlation between these behaviours and weight gain,” Dr Littlewood said.

 “Maintaining your child’s regular bedtimes over the entire holiday period is the best thing you can do.
 So, if their sleep schedule has gone a bit off track these holidays, I encourage you to start re-establishing those routines again, starting now.